trismegistus-root/NGMI/README.md

 Inside joke, collectible token - doubles as anonymous verification of identity in the event of deplatforming

 ## Stack:
 Truffle
 Ganache
 Truffle Teams
+Open Zeppelin
 Web3
 React.js (JSX)
 Node.js
 Javascript (ES6)
 HTML
 CSS

 ### Purpose
 Originally, this project was meant to be a collectible token for anonymous crypto communities.
 NGMI token was